 In partnership with the Department of East Asian Studies at the University of Arizona.

-This project will create an archive of contemporary SSI issues as they manifest in Korean media and discourses, and will develop, pilot and refine a set of materials for introducing SSI topics into beginning and intermediate LCTLs classrooms—with a focus on Korean language and culture courses.
-Materials related to the pandemic were produced in Spring 2020, and will be available in conjunction with a webinar in summer 2021.
-English materials will be developed in parallel to serve as a model for teachers of other LCTLs.
+This project has created an archive of contemporary SSI issues as they manifest in Korean media and discourses, and it developed, piloted and refined a set of materials for introducing SSI topics into beginning and intermediate LCTLs classrooms—with a focus on Korean language and culture courses.
+Materials related to the pandemic were produced and shared in a webinar and texts below.
+English materials have been developed in parallel to serve as a model for teachers of other LCTLs.

-A webinar centered on this project will take place on June 19, 2021.
-It presents four semesters of developing SSI curricula and pedagogy to educators of different languages, using Korean as a case study.
-Detailed instructor guidelines and teaching materials will be presented, so that language educators who are not familiar with STEM education can implement SSIs in their classrooms.
-See the details for this event here: https://cercll.arizona.edu/event/ssi_lctls/.
+A webinar centered on this project presents four semesters of SSI curricula and pedagogy to educators of different languages, using Korean as a case study.
+Detailed instructor guidelines and teaching materials were presented, so that language educators who are not familiar with STEM education can implement SSIs in their classrooms.
+This webinar is presented by Young Ae Kim, Jieun Ryu, Sojung Chun, Seungmin Eum, Seojin Park, Sunyoung Yang; see their bios and other details here:https://cercll.arizona.edu/event/ssi_lctls/.